crweiner/hacktoberfest-swag-list/docs/list.md

     - The OpenSearch team will review the pull request and let you know if any changes are needed.
 - **Issues**: See the list of available Hacktoberfest issues [here](https://github.com/search?q=topic%3Ahacktoberfest+org%3Aopensearch-project+fork%3Atrue+label%3A%22hacktoberfest%22+is%3Aissue+is%3Aopen&type=Issues).
 - **Notes**: More details about the prizes [are here](https://opensearch.org/blog/community/2022/10/hacktoberfest-2022/).
 Join their [Forum](https://forum.opensearch.org/t/hacktoberfest-2022/11129) if you have any further queries.
 They are also active on [Twitter](https://twitter.com/OpenSearchProj).

+#### **OpenMetadata**
+- **Swag**: $500 USD cash prize and swag
+- **Requirements**:
+    - Submit a new valid & working connector to receive $500 USD cash prize and OpenMetadata swag.
+    - Each new connector should adhere to the [contribution guidelines.](https://blog.open-metadata.org/hacktoberfest-2022-connector-extravaganza-c2c88a5823b0)
+- **How to Sign up**:
+    - Join the [OpenMetadata slack community]
+    - Discuss the ideas for a a new connector with the team or let the team help you choose one.
+- **Notes**: Read the [blog post](https://blog.open-metadata.org/hacktoberfest-2022-connector-extravaganza-c2c88a5823b0) for new connector ideas.

 ### P